Central chimpanzee: Ebola virus

 Since the 1990s, there have been multiple outbreaks of Ebola in great apes especially central chimpanzees all over the African continent, this has had a great effect on the population numbers.
 It had strong impacts on the central chimpanzees and western lowland gorillas.
 This virus spread to central chimpanzees but spread to western chimpanzee species.
 Ebola also spread to western lowland gorillas and even to humans.
 In 1994, an outbreak of Ebola was recorded in Nature.
 During the time of a couple weeks, 25% of the central chimpanzee population disappeared in this rainforest, this amounted to 43 wild central chimpanzees that died.
 They were found in the Tai National Park.

 The spread of Ebola is commonly inter species especially between western lowland gorillas and central chimpanzees.
 Since the 1990s, it is estimated that about one third of the population of western lowland gorillas and central chimpanzees have died.

-In another study done about the 1996 outbreak that happened in North Eastern Gabbon, showed that the population of central chimpanzees had a high risk of death if exposed to this virus.
+In another study done about the 1996 outbreak that happened in North Eastern Gabon, showed that the population of central chimpanzees had a high risk of death if exposed to this virus.
 Out of the 37 central chimpanzees that were contaminated, 27 were found dead.
 This threat from Ebola pandemics combined with conservation and habitat destruction pose a large issue to the central chimpanzee population.

 In 2004, an outbreak of Ebola of appeared in Central Africa.
 It had an enormous impact on the western lowland gorilla and therefore also had an impact on the central chimpanzee population.
 A study showed that the western lowland gorilla population in the area went from 380 individuals to 40.
 It is also noted in the study that the Ebola outbreak has caused a large decrease of the central chimpanzee population as well.
 This virus has drastic impact on the population of central chimpanzees.